Knit Waffle Stitch Tutorial

 • Instructions use US terms.

-• This pattern creates a fabric that lays flat by itself, but if you want to add a border to create an interesting design, may I suggest you add a couple of rows of the garter at the beginning and end of your project.
-Add an additional four stitches when you cast on the required number of stitches for your project.
+• This pattern creates a flat fabric, but if you want to add a border to create an exciting design, may I suggest you add a couple of rows of the garter at the beginning and end of your project?
+Add four stitches when you cast on the required number of stitches for your project.
 Make the first two and last two stitches in the garter stitch to complement your beginning and ending rows.

-• The seed stitch also provides an interesting border.
+• The seed stitch can be used as selvage stitches and provides an attractive border.

 Waffle stitch on the knitting needles

-The perfect beginner knit pattern; requires that the beginner know how to knit and purl; that's all!
+This is the perfect beginner knit pattern.
+It requires that the beginner know how to knit and purl—that's all!

 Cast on: Multiples of 3 stitches plus one, so a typical scarf pattern would require 36 plus one or 37 stitches.